Below is a glossary of commonly used terms in homeopathic medicine:

 Homeopathy: a complete medical system based on the Law Of Similarsthat cures naturally, using the body’s energy to overcome a disease.

-Homeoprophylaxis (also known as Homeopathic Immunization): the use of potentized substances in a systematic manner to prevent the development of the characteristic symptoms of disease.
+Homeoprophylaxis (also known as Homeopathic Immunization): the use of potentized substances in a systematic manner to stimulate the immune system to recognize the development of the characteristic symptoms of disease(s).
 HP is a natural, safe method of instilling immunity by stimulating the immune system with the highly diluted substances using a homeopathic nosode that is an energy equivalent of a given disease.

 Immunization: the process whereby a person is made immune or resistant to an infectious disease, typically by the administration of a homeopathic nosode.